ovn-org/ovn/Documentation/internals/security.rst

 Report security vulnerabilities to the ovs-security mailing list: security@openvswitch.org

-Report problems with this document to the ovs-bugs mailing list: bugs@openvswitch.org
+Report problems with this document to the bugs mailing list: bugs@openvswitch.org